charlessnider/quantum_cuda_toolkit/README.md

 ## using this code

-if you want to use any of the code in this repo for your own projects, go ahead-- i just ask that you reference this repo when you do so.  i have included links in the code for places i used for inspiration/instruction on various topics as well.
+if you want to use any of the code in this repo for your own projects, go ahead-- i just ask that you reference this repo when you do so.  you will note i have included links in the code for places i used for inspiration/instruction on various topics as well.